Montgomery Co. council approves $2M for vape detectors in county schools

 The Centers for Disease Control’s Youth Risk Behavior Surveys — conducted on a biennial basis — have shown that 14% of Maryland teens vape, compared to 10% in D.C. and 8% in Virginia, according to Friedson.

-The Montgomery County Board of Education approved a plan in August to use $2 million in settlement money from Juul Labs, the manufacturer of a popular type of e-cigarettes, from a 2020 suit where the school system alleged the company caused severe public harm to youth in the county and used false marketing to influence and get young people addicted to its products.
+The Montgomery County Board of Education approved a plan in August to use $2 million in settlement money from Juul Labs, the manufacturer of a popular type of e-cigarettes, from a 2020 suit in which the school system alleged the company caused severe public harm to youth in the county and used false marketing to influence and get young people addicted to its products.

 Montgomery County Public Schools piloted the use of vape detectors in several high schools in 2023, but did not include data on its findings.

-At an August school board meeting, the chief of district operations for Montgomery County schools, Dana Edwards, said the school system would take what it learned during the pilot period and employ “best practices” but did not specify what those were.
+At an August school board meeting, the chief of district operations for Montgomery County schools, Dana Edwards, said the school system would take what it learned during the pilot period and employ “best practices,” but did not specify what those were.

 Get breaking news and daily headlines delivered to your email inbox by signing up here.